jamestlalocPDX/BusinessLookupAPI.Solution/README.md

 4. Open this repository from within your terminal and navigate to the project folder: `PierresTreats/`.
 5. Run the command `dotnet restore`.
 6. Run the command `dotnet build`.
-7. If build is successful, run the command `dotnet ef migrations add Initial`.
+7. If build is successful, run the command `dotnet ef database update`.
 If build failed, make necessary updates and repeat steps 5-7.
-8. Run the command `dotnet ef database update`.
 8. Use `dotnet run` to generate a local server.
-10. Copy and paste the generated `localhost:5000` onto your URL.
+9. Copy and paste the generated `localhost:5000` onto your URL.
+10. To access the API UI, copy and paste `http://localhost:5000/swagger`.

 ## **Known Bugs**